Driver in North Carolina motorcycle wreck charged with DWI

 The female driver of the vehicle believed to be responsible for the death of a motorcycle rider has been charged with DWI.
 The 25-year-old woman and her two passengers were traveling southbound as a motorcycle rider was traveling northbound on the same road.
 The southbound vehicle attempted to make a left hand turn when it slammed into the motorcycle.

-Source: abclocal.go.com, Driver charged with DWI in fatal motorcycle crash, No author, Aug.
+Source: abclocal.go.com, Driver charged with DWI in a fatal motorcycle crash, No author, Aug.
 31, 2013